 She is currently the CEO and Executive Director of The Competitive Youth Dance Team named Captivating Cats Dance Team.

 Co-Owner and Operator of Safari Dance Studio.
 Daniel discovered his love of dance at age 9 when he portrayed Michael Jackson in a special halftime performance with the Hampton Roads 7 CIties Pro-Am Cheerleading Team.
 Since, Daniel's passion of dance only began to grow.
 By the age of 16, Daniel became a choreographer for the infamous Captivating Cats Dance Team and in 2017 was named Head Coach.
-Daniel has choreographed countless winning routines and helped bring home over 250 awards including a win at JaQuel Knight's Something In The Water Dance Showdown.
+Daniel has choreographed countless winning routines and helped bring home over 300 awards including a win at JaQuel Knight's Something In The Water Dance Showdown.
 Daniel is a mentor and big brother in the 757 community and has helped guide youth on and off the dance floor.
-He is currenly the Hip Hop Instructor at Safari Dance Studio.
+He is currently the Mini Hip Hop Instructor at Safari Dance Studio.

 Ajah Heckstall is the head cheerleading technique instructor at Safari Dance Studio.
 Ajah began cheerleading at just 4 years old on a recreational cheerleading team and continued to hone her skills through the Hampton Roads 7-cities pro-am cheerleading squad ran by SDS Director Danielle Flood.
 From there, cheer became Ajah's life; she cheered for her middle school and in just the 8th grade she began cheering on the junior varsity cheer team at Norview High School.
 In the 9th grade Ajah made the Varsity cheer squad where she was apart of the two time back to back Eastern District Cheerleading Championship.
 During Ajah’s senior year she was named captain.
 In 2018, when Ajah graduated highschool, she attended Radford University majoring in pre-nursing.
 During her freshman year she founded the first official stomp and shake cheerleading squad at Radford University, the Lady RUs.
 With the help of Jade Hayes, Ajah’s responsibility as founder and president consisted of leading a group of young woman, creating routines, organizing fundraisers, seeking sponsorships, representing the team in a professional manner, finding events to perform at and much more.
 Ajah has recently returned from Radford University and is now the Head Coach of the Captivating Cats Cheerleading Team.